Rose West: Trial

-At pretrial proceedings in February 1995, Rose pleaded not guilty to ten charges of murder (the murder of Charmaine having been added to the original nine after Fred's suicide, and two counts of rape and indecent assault of young girls having been dropped with a view for later resubmission) though her counsel conceded that circumstantial evidence indicated Rose's willingness to subject young girls to sadistic physical and sexual abuse.
+At pretrial proceedings in February 1995, Rose pleaded not guilty to ten charges of murder (the murder of Charmaine having been added to the original nine after Fred's suicide, and two counts of rape and indecent assault of young girls having been dropped with a view for later resubmission), though her counsel conceded that circumstantial evidence indicated Rose's willingness to subject young girls to sadistic physical and sexual abuse.
 Her trial at Winchester Crown Court began on 3 October 1995, with Mr Justice Mantell and a jury.
 An important early decision by the judge was to admit testimony related to the sexual assault of three women by Fred and Rose, accepting the prosecution's argument that it established a pattern of behaviour repeated in the murders.

 Prosecution

-In his opening statement, prosecutor Brian Leveson portrayed the Wests as sadistic sex-obsessed murderers, terming the bodies discovered at Cromwell Street and Midland Road "more terrible than words can express"; "[The victims'] last moments on earth were as objects of the sexual depravity of this woman and her husband."
-He pointed out that Fred had been incarcerated when Charmaine was killed; claimed that Fred and Rose had each learned from their mistake in allowing Owens to live; and said that the gag on victim Thérèse Siegenthaler evinced a "feminine" toucha scarf tied in a bow.
+In his opening statement, prosecutor Brian Leveson portrayed the Wests as sadistic sex-obsessed murderers, terming the bodies discovered at Cromwell Street and Midland Road "secrets more terrible than words can express ...
+[The victims'] last moments on earth were as objects of the sexual depravity of this woman and her husband."
+He pointed out that Fred had been incarcerated when Charmaine was killed, claimed that Fred and Rose had each learned from their mistake in allowing Owens to live, and said that the gag on victim Thérèse Siegenthaler evinced a "feminine" toucha scarf tied in a bow.
 Leveson promised to demonstrate Rose's controlling and sexually sadistic character, as well as her efforts to deflect suspicion about the disappearance of their victims.

 Prosecution witnesses included Cromwell Street lodgers, victims' relatives, Rose's mother, Daisy, and sister, Glenys, and surviving victims including Kathryn Halliday (a former lover of Fred and Rose), Owens, Anne Marie and a "Miss A" (who had been sexually assaulted at age 14 by Fred and Rose in 1977 and who described Rose as the more aggressive perpetrator of the two).
 Neighbours described Charmaine's 1971 disappearance while Fred was imprisoned and Rose's casual indifference to Heather's disappearance.
 Rose's counsel, Dick Ferguson, tried to discredit prosecution witnesses as either having financially exploited their connection to the case or being motivated by grudges.
 Owens, though admitting to receiving £20,000 for her story, described her extreme survivor's guilt: "I only want to get justice for the girls who didn't make it.
 I feel like it was my fault."